Paper Love: Held Together by Folds, Glue, and Softness

 Folding cranes became a communal ritual of remembrance.
 My sisters and I folded, laughed and cried — and through it, we grew closer.
 The cranes carried reflection, care, and connection.

-When a friend’s father passed, we returned to the ache of our own loss, our father’s passing, from decades earlier.
+When a friend’s father passed, we returned to the ache of our own loss — our father’s passing decades earlier.
 We felt the familiar weight of grief, one that never departed, only transformed.
 We recalled how the death of flowers given with love added to the sadness; their beauty never lasted long enough.
 We longed for a way to keep others in mourning with us.

-That same impulse behind our one-thousand-crane project evolved into the Living Memorial works, where folding became tearing, gluing, and layering.
+That same impulse behind our one-thousand-crane project evolved into the Living Remembrance memorials, where folding became tearing, gluing, and layering.

 We began by selecting colors of the sky that matched our mood, then tore and glued strips of paper, trusting the chaos to add its own beauty.
 As our golden tree evolved, we smoothed its angles and followed each branch as it reached beyond the edge of the page.
 The gold represents the light that remains, even after loss.

-Our Waterfall Memorial honored a friend whose life was cut short, but whose impact would last.
+Our Waterfall Remembrance honored a friend whose life was cut short, but whose impact would last.
 Loved ones wrote notes on paper water drops.
 Because of him, we remember: every drop matters.

 When a colleague passes and there is no pause, a dissonance emerges that tears at what makes us human.
 The work continues, but something else erodes.